Save Changes to a Note

 Now that our note loads into our form, let’s work on saving the changes we make to that note.

-Replace the handleSubmit
+Replace the

-method in src/containers/Notes.js
+Replace the handleSubmit method in src/containers/Notes.js with the following.

 saveNote(note) {